jackbibby1/SCPA/README.md

 ![SCPA outline](man/figures/scpa_outline.png)

+## About SCPA

 SCPA is a method for pathway analysis in single cell RNA-seq data.
-It’s based on a novel approach to pathway analysis that defines pathway activity as a change in multivariate distribution of a given pathway across conditions, rather than enrichment or overrepresentation of genes.
-This approach allows for a number of benefits over current methods, but mainly:
+It’s based on a novel approach to pathway analysis that defines pathway activity as a change in multivariate distribution of a given pathway across conditions, rather than enrichment or over representation of genes.
+This approach allows for a number of benefits over current methods, including:

 1. You will identify pathways that show enrichment in a given population AND also identify pathways with no overall enrichment but